 As expected from the director of "Crouching Tiger, Hidden Dragon" and "Life of Pi," the film is gorgeously shot.
 Lee also gives "The Ice Storm" a suitably chilly tone that matches the frosty family relations but still keeps the audience emotionally intrigued.
 It’s more depressing than most holiday movies (though a death late in the film edges close to "Final Destination"-esque silliness), but what’s wrong with a little dark meat to go along with the lighter stuff?
 I’m really hungry.

-Available to rent on Amazon, Google Play and YouTube
+Available to rent on Amazon, Google Play, Apple TV and YouTube

 3. "Pieces of April"